i3v/GS_ColorManagement_and_pdfOutput/README.md

 ![](screenshots/colorbar_v3%20acrobat%20preflight.PNG)

 Acrobat now shows the same as Foxit - now there's no "output intent" profile.
-Both results now look much like the original, even the rasterized part (except for low-res).
+Both results now look much like the original, even the rasterized part (except that it's low-res).
 The `sOutputICCProfile` has no effect.